-A well hung, grass fed T-bone steak is one of the ultimate beef sharing steaks.
-A t-bone steak consists of the sirloin with its creamy fat cover on one side of the vertebral bone, and the fat juicy filet steak on the other side of the bone.
+A well hung, grass fed T-bone Steak is one of the ultimate beef sharing steaks.
+It consists of the sirloin with its creamy fat cover on one side of the vertebral bone, and the fat juicy filet steak on the other side of the bone.

 We hang and then dry age whole grass-fed t-bones in our aging chambers for anything up to 90 days before trimming and cutting into steaks of the required thickness.
 After such treatment, the meat is firm and sweet smelling, a beautiful dark claret or burgundy colour.